melanie531/LCNC-media-workshop-temp/README.md

 ## Pre-requisites:

-  * We need to ensure dataset (loan default prediction) for ML is uploaded to a data source.
+  * We need to ensure dataset (tracks and ratings dataset) for ML is uploaded to a data source.
   * Data source can be any one of the following options:
        * S3
        * Athena